MEDIABLOCKAI/docs/tutorials/deploying-smart-contract-on-fusenet.md

  **Pre-requisites:**

-Since we interact with remix using Metamask, you need to change the network to CMN Blockchain network by adding a custom RPC.
-Please follow the steps in [this tutorial](https://doc.cmnscan.com/the-CMN-studio/getting-started/how-to-add-CMN-to-your-metamask) to do that.
+Since we interact with remix using Metamask, you need to change the network to MBC Blockchain network by adding a custom RPC.
+Please follow the steps in [this tutorial](https://doc.MBCscan.com/the-MBC-studio/getting-started/how-to-add-MBC-to-your-metamask) to do that.

-You need to have a small balance of CMN on the CMNnet wallet you are using which will be used as Gas for the transactions.
+You need to have a small balance of MBC on the MBCnet wallet you are using which will be used as Gas for the transactions.

  **Step 1:**